Marketing is one of the most fundamental concepts in business and understanding the basics gives you a greater chance to be successful.

 Understanding various pricing strategies is critical to success.

 How much would you be willing to pay for a bottle of water? $1, $3, $10?
 In a convenience store, you can buy Ice Mountain water for $1 or Fiji water for $3, which one do you buy?
 In a broad sense, you are getting the same thing, a bottle of drinking water.

 Yet there are always people willing to spend more money on the same product.
 You see, price is king.
 It’s the first thing most consumers think about when making a purchase.
 Think about it, when you buy something that comes to your mind?
 Sure you may think about quality and brand name but I guarantee price is the main force driving your decision to make that purchase.

 A price is a value a consumer is willing to give up in order to gain benefit from a product or service.
 Whether somebody spends $30 on shoes or $600, they are willing to give up that money to gain a benefit.
-Everybody is different when it comes to how much they are willing to give up therefore its imperative for companies to understand pricing strategies.
-Choosing a pricing strategy must not only complement the product being offered, but the target customer must also be considered.
-So, what are some pricing strategies?
+Everybody is different when it comes to how much they are willing to give up therefore it’s imperative for companies to understand pricing strategies.
+Choosing a pricing strategy must not only complement the product being offered but the target customer must also be considered.

 The price is determined based on the costs associated with the product or service you are offering.
 Perhaps it cost you $50 to make a table and you sell it for $100.
 You don’t care about competition, you only care about what it cost you to make.
 This is a very common pricing strategy for startups or new products because they have a desire to be profitable in a less-risky way.
 Cost-based pricing is easier to measure and control because you are the sole determinant.
 The price is driven by the product, not the perceived value.